Maxcutex/pm_api/README.md

 You can install any python packages you want and/or remove the ones you do not want.

 ## Setup
 To use Vessel, clone this repo into `project_root`, ensure your python environments are configured and activated.

-Run: `$ pip install -r requirements.txt`
+Run: `$ pip install -r requirements.txt` and `pre-commit install` for linting

 This will pull and install all vessel dependencies into the current or active virtual environment.
 Copy the content of `.env_sample` into `.env` and set proper environment variables.

 ## Start Server
 In the `project_root` with environment activated,

 Run: `$ python run.py runserver`